We’re a finalist in the 2026 School Travel Awards! We’d love your vote.

 Armistice Day, held on November 11th every year, commemorates the signing of the armistice between the Allies and Germany and marks the end of fighting in World War 1.
 As the years have passed, Armistice Day had become a day to remember all of the sacrifices made by the members of the armed forces and of civilians in times of war.
+A common question in regards to this event is: ‘Do other countries have Remembrance Day?’ – yes, they do!
 Many countries commemorate this day, or some form of it, in their own way, and while they aren’t all on the same date, countries around the world have their own traditions to remember fallen soldiers.

 Australia and New Zealand – Anzac Day